Caf Champions League: Saeed Ahmed's own goal saves Rivers United against Al Hilal

 The Pride of Rivers are the only Nigerian team left in the Caf Champions League and they are aiming to qualify for the group stage while the loser drops to Caf Confederation Cup play-off.

-They finished second in Nigerian top-flight last season, behind champions Akwa United who were eliminated in the Champions League play-off round by Algeria's Belouizdad in September.
+They finished second in the Nigerian top-flight last season, behind champions Akwa United, who were eliminated in the Champions League play-off round by Algeria's Belouizdad in September.

 In Ghana, Hearts of Oak stunned two-time Champions League winners Wydad Casablanca with a 1-0 victory.